 Paper Angels a children’s activity and story book was published 2010 by Bloomsbury.

-Emma is currently developing and writing Gum Shoe Story an animated/live action documentary about chewing gum and making Random Person 52 part viral internet animation series.
+Emma is currently developing and writing a feature and making Random Person 52 part viral internet animation series.

 Emma has made two animated documentaries.
 Boudica A Norfolk Story an animated commission from Norwich Castle Museum and Everyone Is Waiting For Something To Happen a film exclusively based on a chosen person’s social media data.
 Part of a EPSRC UK research project.

-Her latest film Roger Ballen’s Theatre of Apparitions commissioned by Roger Ballen which she co-directed with Ged Haney had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016.
+Roger Ballen’s Theatre of Apparitions commissioned by Roger Ballen which she co-directed with Ged Haney had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016.
 London Premiere, The BFI London Film Festival 2016.
-Now doing the festival circuit.

-Beware of Trains BFI funded short animation, which she originally conceived in 1998 is just being completed and will begin it’s festival circuit shortly.
+Beware of Trains BFI funded short animation, which she originally conceived in 1998 was finished in 2022 and has just begun a very successful festival run.